Self-Care for Kids by Age: Everything You Need to Know

 Every family is different.
 There is no one right way to practice self-care for kids by age – see what works for you.
 The earlier children can practice healthy self-care habits, the easier it will be for them to integrate these practices in their future lives and manage whatever stressors come their way.

-Holly Jones, MSW is a clinician on ChildSavers’ Immediate Response team.
+Holly Jones, LCSW is a clinician on ChildSavers’ School-Based Services team.
 She started as an intern with ChildSavers in 2016 and has provided mental health services for the past four years in outpatient, school, and community-based settings.
 Holly is passionate about the importance of the arts and socio-emotional learning in education.
 She is particularly interested in the benefits of movement, using her background in dance to assist clients in the therapeutic process.
 In her spare time, she enjoys exercising, cooking, and caring for animals.